 Stay in Gamle Oslo if you are interested in local culture and history; you want a mix of modern and traditional area; you enjoy trying food from different cultures;

-Best Places to Stay in Gamle Oslo:
+Best Places to Stay in Gamle Oslo for first-time visitors:

-Located on the east of the Akerselva river and the northeast of Downtown Oslo, Grunnerlokka, also known as Green Hill Slope, or Løkka, is a residence for many young professionals and artists.
 With its pretty tree-lined streets and selection of Independent art galleries, this borough is an aesthetic and cultured option.

-An up-and-coming borough and the best destination for those traveling on a budget, Grunerlokka is close enough to walk into the city center but offers the best value accommodation for the great location.
+Grunerlokka is close enough to walk into the city center but offers the best value accommodation for the great location.
 For a little more money you can enjoy one of the city’s many stylish converted loft apartments, or choose between the area’s range of affordable hostels and hotels.

 Full of hip cafes and eateries, Grunerlokka is also great for foodies and those who enjoy the trendier things in life such as vintage shops and flea markets.
 A walk along the river through Bla takes you through parks, food courts, and the city’s counterculture center, a route taking you through the neighborhood’s industrial past.

-Grunerlokka also has plenty to keep you entertained after dark; there is a huge selection of alternative theatre and music venues for a cultured and exciting evening.
 The neighborhood’s very active music scene means that many cafes are open late into the night.
 While not the best district for partying, there is a lovely, relaxed nightlife to be had in this trendy area of Oslo.

 Stay in Grunerlokka if you want authentic neighborhood; you’re looking for reasonably priced accommodation.

-Best places to stay in Grunerlokka:
+Best places to stay in Oslo in Grunerlokka for first-timers:

-Locatedbetween the Royal Palace and the Vigeland park, Frogner is the most affluent and upmarket area of Oslo, with some of the most expensive real estate in Norway.
+Frogner is the most affluent and upmarket area of Oslo, with some of the most expensive real estate in Norway.
 Here you will find high-end shopping, luxury apartments, swish restaurants, the British Embassy, the Embassies of Indonesia, India, Russia, France, Sweden, Egypt, Finland.

-It’s only a short bus or tram ride away from the city center and filled with lovely walking routes and a healthy choice of restaurants and bars.
+Located between the Royal Palace and the Vigeland park, it’s only a short bus or tram ride away from the city center and filled with lovely walking routes and a healthy choice of restaurants and bars.

 Frogner park itself covers almost half a million square meters, and is a wonderful picnic spot as well as being home to the largest sculpture park in the world, the fabulous Vigeland Installation.